County Cricket Ground, Chelmsford: Domestic cricket

-Chelmsford is a small ground, and is notoriously difficult to defend a total at in limited overs cricket, demonstrated by the fact that no side has ever defended a score of under 170 in T20 cricket here.
+Chelmsford is a small ground, and is notoriously difficult to defend a total at in limited overs cricket, demonstrated by the fact that no team has ever defended a score of under 170 in T20 cricket here.
 Former Essex and England batsman Graham Gooch scored most of his first-class runs there.
 Graham Napier scored 152 off 58 balls (16 sixes and 10 fours) in a Twenty20 match v Sussex at the ground.
 The success of Essex County Cricket Club in the shorter versions of the game between 2005 and 2008 led to the attraction of many new fans.
 Eventually the ground was regularly selling out in Twenty20 and Friends Provident Trophy games.

 The Ford Motor Company had naming rights for the ground for between 2005 and 2013.
 From 2017 to 2019 the naming rights to the stadium were bought by Cloudfm and the ground was known as the Cloudfm County Ground.
 The large amount of passionate support Essex receive at this ground has led to it being popularly referred to as 'Fortress Chelmsford'.